YannickAlex07/imghash-rs/README.md

 ### Custom Hashers

-If you need more flexibility, for example getting a larger bit matrix, you can use a custom Hasher instance.
+If you need more flexibility, for example computing a larger bit matrix than the default, you can use a custom `Hasher`.

-For each hash type the crate provides a custom hasher, here for the example we will use the `AverageHasher`:
+For each hash type the crate provides a custom hasher, for the example here we will use the `AverageHasher`:

 ```rust
 use imghash::{average::AverageHasher};